euske/clipwatcher/README.md

 ClipWatcher
 ===========

-ClipWatcher (Clipboard Watcher) watches the clipboard content and synchronizes it with files in a given directory (default: `%UserProfile%/Clipboard`).
+ClipWatcher (Clipboard Watcher) synchronizes the clipboard content with files.
 By sharing this folder with other computers, it allows sharing a clipboard content among multiple machines.

 The exchange is bidirectional.
 When you copy a text, the content is saved as %ComputerName%.txt (e.g. `C:\Users\euske\Clipboard\EUSKE-HP.txt`).
 When a file is created or modified within the directory, the content is automatically copied to the clipboard.
+The default directory is `%UserProfile%/Clipboard`.

-Currently, only text formats are supported.
+Currently, only text (.txt) and bitmap (.bmp) formats are supported.

 How to Use
 ----------